sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 > In most ancient societies, people didn’t live long enough to get cancer.
 Men and women were **long consumed by tuberculosis, dropsy, cholera, smallpox, leprosy, plague, or pneumonia**.
 If cancer existed, it remained submerged under the sea of other illnesses...
 Indeed, cancer’s emergence in the world is the product of a double negative: it becomes common only when all other killers themselves have been killed...
 The link was correct, but the causality was not: civilization did not cause cancer, but by extending human life spans—civilization unveiled it.

-Discovery of Radium and radiation linked to cancer

-> It would take biologists decades to fully decipher the mechanism that lay behind these effects, but the spectrum of damaged tissues—skin, lips, blood, gums, and nails—already provided an important clue: radium was attacking DNA.
-DNA is an inert molecule, exquisitely resistant to most chemical reactions, for its job is to maintain the stability of genetic information.

 ## Process

 Science, counting and measuring

 > And despite its many idiosyncrasies, leukemia possessed a singularly attractive feature: it could be measured.
 Science begins with counting.
 To understand a phenomenon, a scientist must first describe it; to describe it objectively, he must first measure it.
 If cancer medicine was to be transformed into a rigorous science, then cancer would need to be counted somehow—measured in some reliable, reproducible way.

-Improving public health with medicine and hygiene

-> New drugs appeared at an astonishing rate: by 1950, more than half the medicines in common medical use had been unknown merely a decade earlier.
-Perhaps even more significant than these miracle drugs, shifts in public health and **hygiene also drastically altered the national physiognomy of illness**.

 Discovery of failure is dealt alone